Manhattan Community Access Corp. v. Halleck: Alleged violation

-In the past, the Supreme Court has not directly ruled that public access televisions systems, which operate on leased channels provided by the government, are not considered public forums, as established by a split ruling in Denver Area Educ.
+In the past, the Supreme Court has not directly ruled that public access television systems, which operate on leased channels provided by the government, are not considered public forums, as established by a split ruling in Denver Area Educ.
 Telecomms.
 Consortium, Inc. v.
 F.C.C.
 In the 1970s, the Federal Communications Commission (FCC) mandated that cable operators leave some channels for public use.
 However, in 1979, the Supreme Court case Federal Communications Commission v.
 Midwest Video Corporation ruled that the FCC did not have the authority to institute this order.
 In 1984, President Reagan signed the Cable Communications Policy allowing state governments to require cable operators to devote some channels for public access.
 Such television systems have generally been upheld as being private operators rather than a state actor, giving them the ability to limit free speech.

 Manhattan Neighborhood Network (MNN) is a public access television network run by Manhattan Community Access Corp. that serves New York City.
 In 2012, DeeDee Halleck and Jesus Papoleto Melendez, employees of MNN at the time, went to a MNN Board meeting but were told the meeting was private.
 Halleck and Melendez then produced a program entitled The 1% Visit El Barrio that was critical of MNN.
 While their program was only aired once, further airings were cancelled and the two were denied further access to MNN's premises and channel.